 The liberty to remove Invisalign and eat comes with a condition.
 When you remove them, it is important to brush and floss perfectly to get the Invisalign mouthpiece back in.
 Wearing aligners without properly cleaning your teeth and gums can lead to tooth decay and plaque build-up.
 The food stuck inside aligners not only looks gross, but this can damage tooth enamel and cause cavities.
 Keeping your aligners clean by using a mild aligner cleanser is also important.

 Invisalign treatment is generally considered to be painless, but might cause some discomfort at first.
 Your teeth will be shifting and adjusting which may cause your mouth to feel a little tender.
 Ask your orthodontist if they can help you find solutions that will minimize any soreness you may feel.

-As you consider options for achieving a beautiful smile, please take the time to stop by our Benchmark Dental where we can help you find the best treatment for your lifestyle and needs.
+As you consider options for achieving a beautiful smile, please take the time to stop by our Benchmark Dental in Windsor, CO where we can help you find the best treatment for your lifestyle and needs.

 Call our Windsor Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.